-Second, I know of no converters specifying a 1 to 2 year shelf life for plastic film base label materials using modern acrylic adhesives that can supply data indicating loss of adhesion after that period.
+Second: I know of no converters specifying a 1 to 2-year shelf life for plastic film base label materials using modern acrylic adhesives that can supply data indicating loss of adhesion after that period.

-Third, I know from firsthand experience that the combined amount of time that some label materials sit in raw and finished goods form on the shelves and racks of material converters, label manufacturers, and end users routinely exceeds the typical 1 and even 2 year shelf life specifications; at no apparent detriment to adhesive performance.
+Third: I know from firsthand experience that the combined amount of time that some label materials sit in raw and finished goods form on the shelves and racks of material converters, label manufacturers, and end users routinely exceed the typical 1 and even 2-year shelf life specifications; at no apparent detriment to adhesive performance.

 This is all interesting, but where am I left in terms of practical guidance?